jamesshore/ergotest/docs/automation_api.md

 Does *not* detect infinite loops or uncaught exceptions.

 Generates test failures if any of the `modulePaths` fail to load, or if they don’t export a test suite, but continues to run any modules that do load.

+> **Warning:** Your test modules and test runner must use the same installation of `ergotest`, or you’ll get an error saying the test modules don’t export a test suite.

 Use `options` to provide configuration data to the tests or specify a callback for reporting test progress.